ibm-cloud-docs/netezza/webconsole/netezza-database-assistant.md

 The database assistant uses built-in skills and is trained on the official IBM Netezza documentation so that it can provide you with the most accurate responses.

+For details on the AI powering the Assistant, see the [WXO documentation](https://www.ibm.com/docs/en/watsonx/watson-orchestrate/current?topic=experience-faqs#are-span-translatenoibm-watsonx-orchestratespan-and-the-skill-sets-secure).

 ## Starting the database assistant
 {: #assistant-getstarted}